Board of Directors

 Gene TeSelle is a veteran community activist, having served in this capacity for over 40 years.
 He is active with the Belmont-Hillsboro Neighbors, Nashville Neighborhood Alliance, Tennessee Network for Community Economic Development, Affordable Housing Resources, Nashville Peace and Justice Center and the Nashville Housing Fund.
 He was a Professor at Vanderbilt Divinity School and Presbyterian minister (now retired).

-Darrell Bouldin, aged 24, is the youngest member of the TAP board.
-He is the leader of the Murfreesboro Community Organizers, worked extensively on the campaign of Barack Obama, was an active member of TAP’s Common Vision Network and is a graduate of the prestigious Rockwood Leadership Institute,
+Darrell Bouldin is the on the executive committee of the Rutherford County Democratic Party, is a member of Young Leaders.
+He worked extensively on the campaign of Barack Obama, was an active member of TAP’s Common Vision Network and is a graduate of the prestigious Rockwood Leadership Institute,

 Scott Davis is the publisher of Nashville Pride and Pride Publications, which publishes newspapers in African-American communities around Tennessee.
 His company is one of the greenest newspaper publishers in Tennessee.
 Scott is rising star in his Metro Council district and in the Democratic Party of Nashville and Davidson County.